Timmonsville, South Carolina: Economy

 The Honda Motor Company manufactures all-terrain vehicles (ATVs) and multi-use SxS (side-by-side) vehicles in Timmonsville.
 Manufactured there are Four Trax Recon, Four Trax Foreman, Four Trax Rancher, Four Trax Rincon, Four Trax Rubicon, Sportrax 400EX/250EX, Pioneer 500, Pioneer 700, and the Pioneer 1000.

 The Florence Motor Speedway is also located in Timmonsville.
-Following the closure of the Myrtle Beach Speedway in the same market, promoters acquired Florence Motor Speedway from the Powell family, moving the entire operation to the .400 mile circuit, built in 1982, where it is an active NASCAR Advance Auto Parts Weekly Series circuit.
+Following the closure of the Myrtle Beach Speedway in the same market, promoters acquired Florence Motor Speedway from the Powell family, moving the entire operation to the .400-mile circuit, built in 1982, where it is an active NASCAR Advance Auto Parts Weekly Series circuit.
 Florence hosts the Icebreaker, CARS Tours, and Myrtle Beach 400 big-money events in addition to the regular club racing schedule.

 Education

-Public education in Timmonsville is administered by Florence County School District 4.
-The district operates a single campus containing an elementary, middle, and high school facility.
+Public education in Timmonsville is administered by Florence County School District 1, following the absorption of District 4 by District 1.
+Students continue to attend Brockington Elementary School in Timmonsville, but high school students are now served by West Florence High School or South Florence High School.
+Johnson Middle School and Timmonsville High School, which were part of a unified campus with Brockington Elementary, were both closed as part of the merger.

 Timmonsville has a public library, a branch of the Florence County Library System.